by Rosemarie Tremblay-LeMay MD MSc FRCPC

 Mantle cell lymphoma is a type of cancer that comes from immune cells called B-lymphocytes.
-In most cases, the cancer cells have a genetic change called a translocation involving the gene CCND1 (see Molecular tests below).
+In most cases, the cancer cells have a genetic change called a translocation involving the gene CCND1.

-Lymphomas are divided into two groups called Hodgkin lymphoma and non-Hodgkin lymphoma.
-Mantle cell lymphoma is a type of non-Hodgkin lymphoma.
-The most common sites involved are lymph nodes, followed by the spleen and the bone marrow.
+The most common sites involved by mantle cell lymphoma are lymph nodes, followed by the spleen and the bone marrow.
 Cancer cells are often also found in the blood.
 Other sites, such as the gastrointestinal tract, can be affected.

 Your pathologist will perform a test called immunohistochemistry to better characterize the tumour and to exclude other diseases that can look similar to mantle cell lymphoma under the microscope.

 Immunohistochemistry is a test that uses antibodies to highlight different types of proteins produced by cells.
 When the cells produce a protein, pathologists describe the result as positive or reactive.
 When the cells do not produce the protein, the result is described as negative or non-reactive.